 7. FLIGHTS.
 Team members cannot be changed after the first qualification flight.
 Only team members on record at AIA with valid parent consent forms are eligible to receive prizes.
 Only one flight is allowed per team at the final fly-off, except as specifically noted in these rules.
-In order to be eligible for the fly-off, a team is required to fly a qualifying flight observed in person by an adult (senior) member of the NAR (unrelated to any team members and not a paid employee of their school or member of their youth group) between September 3, 2008 and April 6, 2009.
-Each team may conduct a maximum of two qualification flights, and will be ranked based on the better of these two scores.
-A second qualification flight is not required if the team is satisfied with the results of their first flight.
+In order to be eligible for the fly-off, a team is required to fly a qualifying flight observed in person by an adult (senior) member of the NAR (unrelated to any team members and not a paid employee of their school or member of their youth group) between September 8, 2009 and Monday April 5, 2010.
+Each team may conduct a maximum of three qualification flights, and will be ranked based on the best of these three scores.
+No more than two of these qualification flights can be conducted after March 1, 2010.
+More than one qualification flight is not required if the team is satisfied with the results of their first flight.
 A qualification flight attempt must be declared to the NAR observer before the rocket's motor(s) are ignited.
 Once an attempt is declared, the results of that flight must be recorded and submitted to the AIA, even if the flight is unsuccessful.
 A rocket that departs the launch pad under rocket power is considered to have made a flight, even if all motors do not ignite.
 If a rocket experiences a rare "catastrophic" malfunction of a rocket motor (as determined by the NAR official observer), a replacement flight may be made, with a replacement vehicle if necessary.
-Flights which are otherwise fully safe and qualified but which result in an altimeter reading of greater than zero but less than 50 feet will be counted as "no flight" due to false triggering of the altimeter and may be reflown without penalty.
-The results from qualification flight attempts must be faxed to and received at the offices of the AIA by Monday, April 6, 2009.
-As soon as we receive your qualifying score, "Qualification Score Received" will appear under your team information on the "Registered Teams" page at www.rocketcontest.org.
-The top-scoring 100 teams will be notified no later than April 10, 2009, and invited to participate in the final fly-off to be held on May 16, 2009 (alternate fly-off date in case of inclement weather will be May 17, 2009).
+Flights which are otherwise fully safe and qualified but which result in no altimeter reading or a reading of less than 50 feet will be counted as "no flight" due to false triggering of the altimeter and may be reflown without penalty.
+The results from qualification flight attempts must be faxed to and received at the offices of the AIA by midnight EST on Monday, April 5, 2010.
+As soon as the qualifying score is processed, "Qualification Score Received" will appear under the team information on the "Registered Teams" page at www.rocketcontest.org.
+The top-scoring 100 teams will be notified no later than April 9, 2010, and invited to participate in the final fly-off to be held on May 15, 2010 (alternate fly-off date in case of inclement weather will be May 16, 2010).